BRIAN JOHNSON ON OUTDOORS — Tips for year-round fishing - Port Arthur News

 As I type this column, much of Texas is covered under a blanket of snow.
 This seems like the perfect time to be under a warm blanket, enjoying a good movie and a cup of coffee or hot chocolate.

-The problem is that you can’t catch fish sitting in an easy chair watching television, and I decided that this would be the year that I would fish all four seasons (I usually don’t fish in hunting season).
+The problem is you can’t catch fish sitting in an easy chair watching television, and I decided this would be the year I would fish all four seasons (I usually don’t fish in hunting season).

-I quickly discovered that there is a bit of a learning curve when it comes to bass fishing on large reservoirs like Sam Rayburn and Toledo, especially in the winter.
+I quickly discovered there is a bit of a learning curve when it comes to bass fishing on large reservoirs like Sam Rayburn and Toledo, especially in the winter.
 The guys who regularly catch tournament-winning sacks of fish on these lakes aren’t just lucky.
 They know exactly what they are doing and why they are doing it before they ever launch their boat or make the first cast.

-I have always thought that I was a decent fisherman, but I must admit that I struggle to catch fish when the water gets near or below 50 degrees.
-I decided that I would tackle this challenge the same way that I tackle them in other areas of my life.
+I have always thought I was a decent fisherman, but must admit I struggle to catch fish when the water gets near or below 50 degrees.
+I decided I would tackle this challenge the same way I tackle them in other areas of my life.

 I would simply develop a strategy to see if I could catch more bass year round.
 This is what I have come up with so far.

 Read articles and watch videos

 When it comes to fishing research, Google is your friend.
-I simply type in phrases like “winter bass fishing Texas,” and read everything I can.
+I simply type in phrases like “winter bass fishing Texas” and read everything I can.
 I read and watch videos for the state at first.

 Then, I get more specific and study the lakes I plan to fish.
-Pay attention to the lures, techniques, and water depths that they recommend.
+Pay attention to the lures, techniques and water depths they recommend.
 I study these reports from several different years and try to put together a pattern.
 I also study tournament results and see which areas the winning stringers came from.

 Map study